polkadot-fellows/RFCs/text/0001-agile-coretime.md

 **Renewal Price**

-The Renewal Price is:
+The Renewal Price is the minimum of the current regular purchase price (or the initial purchase price if in the Interlude Period) and:

-- If the workload being renewed came to be through the *Purchase and Assignment* of Bulk Coretime, then the price paid during the Purchase operation.
+- If the workload being renewed came to be through the *Purchase and Assignment* of Bulk Coretime, then the price paid during that Purchase operation.
 - If the workload being renewed was previously renewed, then the price paid during this previous Renewal operation plus `RENEWAL_PRICE_CAP`.
-- If the workload being renewed is a migation from a legacy slot auction lease, then the nominal price for a Regular Purchase (outside of the Lead-in Period) of the Sale during which the legacy lease expired.
+- If the workload being renewed is a migation from a legacy slot auction lease, then the nominal price for a Regular Purchase (outside of the Lead-in Period) of the Sale during which the legacy lease expires.

 #### 8. Instantaneous Coretime Credits